 One of the greatest successes of this trip was spending several days exploring some of Ecuador's most spectacular natural landscapes.
 From the craters of extinct volcanoes to thundering waterfalls, each place had its own unique energy.

-The Quilotoa crater left me speechless: a deep turquoise lake hidden high in the mountain, seemingly from another planet.
-Walking along its edge and feeling the wind on your face was one of those experiences that makes you feel small in the face of immensity.
+The Quilotoa crater left me speechless: a deep turquoise lake hidden high in the mountains, seemingly from another planet.
+Walking along its edge and feeling the wind on my face was an experience that made me feel small in the face of its immensity.

-On Cotopaxi, one of the country's most iconic active volcanoes, the landscape changed as I ascended, from verdant grasslands to rocky, volcanic terrain.
-While I wasn't able to hike, the walk to the refuge was rewarding.
+In Cotopaxi, one of the country's most iconic active volcanoes, the landscape changed as you climbed: from green meadows to rocky, volcanic terrain.

-Cajas National Park, with its pool-like lagoons nestled among mountains and meadows, and the feeling of being in such a unique ecosystem, was also a gem.
+The Cajas National Park, with its pool-shaped lagoons, between mountains and meadows, and that feeling of being in such a particular ecosystem, was also a gem.

-And I can't forget to mention Baños de Agua Santa, a town surrounded by mountains, waterfalls, and hot springs, where you can enjoy everything from extreme sports to relaxing with unparalleled views.
-There, amidst so much water falling from the heights, I felt the living power of the Ecuadorian earth.
+And I can't fail to mention Baños de Agua Santa, a town surrounded by mountains, waterfalls and hot springs, where one can do everything from extreme sports to relaxing with unparalleled views.

 Map of the Itinerary in Ecuador